edeliver/edeliver/README.md

 #### erlang-build-release

 Builds an initial release that can be deployed to the production hosts.
+If you want to build a different branch, tag or revision, use the `REVISION=` environment variable.

 #### erlang-build-update